The best drink bottles for kids! Reusable, reliable & leak-proof.

 These were our kid’s favourites before we found Ecococoon.
 They are tough, easy for children to use, and their insulation is excellent.

-I compared our Funtainers once to an expensive insulated brand that I had (not Ecococoon), by filling them at the same time with the same cold water.
+I compared our Thermos kids water bottles once to an expensive insulated brand that I had (not Ecococoon), by filling them at the same time with the same cold water.
 When I drank from both many hours later, the kids’ water was still very cold, but mine had heated up considerably.
-After that I always felt confident putting smoothies or drinks that had to stay cold in their bottles, as I knew they would last all day.
+After that, I always felt confident putting smoothies or drinks that had to stay cold in their bottles, as I knew they would last all day.

-One thing to be aware of with the Funtainers is, if the straw valve is still wet when you insert it into the lid, when you screw the lid on to the bottle the valve won’t seal.
+One thing to be aware of with the Funtainers is: if the straw valve is still wet when you insert it into the lid, the valve won’t seal when you screw the lid on.
 We had a few spills that way before we worked out what was going on.
-Otherwise they are leak-proof.
+Otherwise, they are leak-proof.

 Dante did manage to break his plastic lid, from dropping it many times.
 You can buy replacement lids and straws for Funtainers though, which is handy!

 So there you have it!
-Our fully tested and approved recommendations for kid’s reusable drink bottles.
+Our fully tested and approved recommendations for stainless steel water bottles for kids.
 We have found these brands to be very reliable and are confident in endorsing them, and we hope you enjoy them as much as we have!

 And good on you for researching this topic thoroughly, and making an informed decision about your purchase.
 In doing so you have ensured your children will have healthy solutions in their life, and our planet has been taken care of too.